 Plantlife Important Plant Areas (IPA) Database

-Welcome to the new (2018) Important Plant Areas database
+Welcome to the 2023 Important Plant Areas database

 This database holds information on sites identified through the Important Plant Areas Programme.
-Currently the database holds information on IPAs in Albania, Algeria, Belarus, Bulgaria, Croatia, Czech Republic, Egypt, Estonia, Israel, Lebanon, Macedonia (FYR), Montenegro, Morocco, Palestine, Poland, Romania, Slovakia, Slovenia, Syria, Turkey, Tunisia, Ukraine, United Kingdom.
+Currently the database holds information on IPAs in Albania, Algeria, Armenia, Belarus, Bulgaria, Croatia, Czech Republic, Egypt, Estonia, Israel, Lebanon, Libya, North Macedonia, Montenegro, Morocco, Palestine, Poland, Romania, Slovakia, Slovenia, Syria, Turkey, Tunisia, Ukraine, United Kingdom.

 Using the database